-St. Bernard is a child-loving, gentle, and friendly creature.
+One of the calmest dog breeds out there, the St. Bernard is a child-loving, gentle, and friendly creature.
 Although sometimes they can be heavy droolers, they’re excellent for children with autism because of their tolerant and friendly nature.
 They have a good sense of smell.
 That’s why we employ them as search and rescue dogs.

 St. Bernards train well and get along perfectly with people of all ages.
 Plus, they don’t bark a ton.
 Barking can be startling, and many autistic people also experience noise sensitivity.
 Hence a dog on the quieter side is ideal.